By: Amy Rosner By: Amy Rosner | January 24, 2023 | Food & Drink

 There’s something undeniably New York about Smith and Wollensky.
 Maybe it’s the prime Midtown location, signature martinis, or old-school charm, but this storied spot just screams Manhattan.
 On top of all of that, there’s phenomenal food and an award-winning wine selection.
 Does it get any better?
 Menu favorites include the Colossal Lump crabmeat cocktail, 26oz prime rib, and roasted veal chop.

-Opened in 1874, Gage and Tollner is the definition of a New York City landmark.
+Opened in 1874, Gage & Tollner is the definition of a New York City landmark.
 With a seafood selection just as impressive as their chops, this Brooklyn chophouse is truly the best of both worlds.
 If you’re dining here, you should ball out on the G&T Chilled Seafood Platter Royale, which comes with lobster, crudo, oysters, clams, and shrimp cocktail.
-Oh, and since we’re #extra, we obviously add the caviar.
+Oh, and be sure to add the caviar.
 As for steak, the T-Bone Sirloin is one of our favorite cuts in all of New York.

 Do you know those places that just sound important?
 The famous Gallaghers Steakhouse is one of them.
 The menu is somewhat eclectic, with offerings ranging from shrimp and lobster dumplings to Manhattan clam chowder.
 While you can’t go wrong with anything here, our favorites are the veal chop parmesan and Filet Mignon.
 As for the latter, diners can choose from a wide variety of preparations, including blue cheese or bone marrow crust, or even a porcini and coffee-flavored rub.